Sexual side-effects of metastatic prostate cancer treatment

 Radiotherapy: Erection problems, producing less or no semen at orgasm.
 Uncomfortable ejaculation.

-All treatments: Having prostate cancer can affect your desire for sex and your performance in other ways too.
-You may be stressed, depressed, very tired or less confident because of your cancer diagnosis.
+All treatments: You may be stressed, depressed, very tired or less confident because of your cancer diagnosis.
 You may also have other side-effects from treatment or physical changes to your body that make you feel differently about sex.

 Treatments to help with erection problems (erectile dysfunction)